 8. Develop A New Website

 It may be time to create a new apartment website!
 Many websites are outdated and are not built in a way that is beneficial for their traffic.
 With a new website structure, you can ensure that you have everything in place the way it needs to be.
 This includes building your website in a way that works for Google!
 Not every website functions well with search engines.
 A new website will also allow you to try new apartment marketing strategies.
 Don’t underestimate the power of starting fresh.

 Every website needs professional, well-written, and relevant content.
 Content is such a huge proponent in how well your website performs!
 Google and other search engines look specifically at the relevancy and personalization of your content.
 If your site isn’t informational, entertaining, and current, you will miss out on a lot of potential traffic.
 Content is always crucial, and to take your apartment website to the next level, you will need new content.

 Having a website that looks aesthetically pleasing is essential but having one that functions well consistently is the most critical aspect of your apartment website.
 Not only do your prospects need a functional website to explore, but the search engines require certain elements of your website to perform well.

 11. Implement Local SEO

 Many properties underestimate the power of local SEO.
-Local SEO consists of the local areas of the search engines such as the maps, Google My Business, Yelp, etc. With more and more future renters turning to these avenues to search for their new apartment, it’s more critical than ever to update your local SEO regularly`.
+Local SEO for apartments consists of the local areas of the search engines such as the maps, Google My Business, Yelp, etc. With more and more future renters turning to these avenues to search for their new apartments, it’s more critical than ever to update your local SEO regularly`.
 These updates can include posing to your Google My Business, updating your specials, and ensuring the correct information is in place.

 Tags: apartment digital marketing, apartment marketing, apartment website, apartment websites, web design for apartments, website marketing